drake127/bsdiff/README.md

 Examples
 -----
 Each project has an optional main function that serves as an example for using the library.
-Simply defined `BSDIFF_EXECUTABLE` or `BSPATCH_EXECUTABLE` to enable building the standalone tools.
+Simply define `BSDIFF_EXECUTABLE` or `BSPATCH_EXECUTABLE` to enable building the standalone tools.

 Reference
 ---------